akhealth/RFP-ORCA-Dashboards/1-Request-for-Proposals.md

     during transition period, appropriate close-out of outstanding technical and related work.

-3. Deliver a final report that shall include list of sprint tasks completed, documentation, and link to code repository.
-Should the Contract be terminated prior to the end of the period of performance, the Contractor shall transfer all project materials to the COR within two weeks of the COR’s request.
+3. Should the Contract be terminated prior to the end of the period of performance, the Contractor shall transfer all project materials to the COR within two weeks of the COR’s request.